 - you’re disabled.

-Follow this advice to help keep you and your family warm and well at home
+- Read our advice about healthy home temperatures to help keep you and your family warm and well at home.

-Simple yet effective ways to stay warm, healthy and well during colder weather
+- Check out our top tips to keep warm and well – these are simple yet effective ways to stay warm, healthy and well during colder weather.

-Flu is a highly infectious illness that can spread rapidly.
-Find out if you can get the flu jab for free on the NHS
+- Flu is a highly infectious illness that can spread rapidly.
+Find out why you should protect yourself from flu and check if you can get the flu jab for free on the NHS.